Paper on CaCO3 aragonite by Ying Li et al. accepted by Am Min; See Am Min

-New paper by Xuebing Wang on velocity of KLB-1 peridotite to 10 GPa (accepted by GRL), a record high pressure on measuring real mantle “rocks”!
+New paper by Xuebing Wang on of KLB-1 peridotite to 10 GPa in GRL makes a record in highest pressure of velocity measurement on mantle “rocks”! see GRL website

 Dr. Liebermann gave two invited lectures at University of Hawaii, highlighting research conducted by our graduate students Xuebing Wang, Ting Chen, and Xintong Qi.